greluc/blaustein-led/CONTRIBUTING.md

-# Contributing to Rust-FlightPlan
+# Contributing to Blaustein LED

 First off, thanks for taking the time to contribute.

-The following is a set of guidelines for contributing to Rust-FlightPlan, which is hosted with GitLab.
+The following is a set of guidelines for contributing to Blaustein LED, which is hosted with GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment and feel free to propose changes to this document in a merge request.